First - Bernese Oberland

 Please click here for a video showcasing Grindelwald-First.

-Grindelwald First - Fun and Action: The First-Flyer is an 800m long steel cable zip wire, up to 50m above the ground, with speeds of up to 84km per hour!
+Fun and action: The First Flyer is an 800m long steel cable zip wire, up to 50m above the ground, with speeds of up to 84km per hour!
 This ride is definitely for thrill seekers.
 The Flyer takes you from First down to the middle station of Schrekfeld.
 You are safely strapped into a seat with well constructed harnesses and at the bottom, the ride is halted by a dampening brake mechanism.
-Up to four people can ride down separately but simultaneously on the gigantic zip lines. .
-Minimum weight is 35kg with a maximum of 125kg.
-Group reservations can only be made for morning rides.
-This is a unique attraction, open all year apart from April and November til mid December.
+Up to four people can ride down separately but simultaneously on the gigantic zip lines.
+For a bird's eye view of the mountains, try the new First Glider - glide in a horizontal position under an Eagle's wings at around 70km per hour over an 800 metre descent!
+These attractions operate year round apart from a short break in April and November.

 Bort Scooter Bike Adventure: The 'Trottibikes' are great fun for all the family.
 Bikes and helmets can be hired from the bottom station and the cableway stops at Bort middle station, from where you can race your friends and family back down to Grindelwald.
 At Bort you will also find a children's playground with a mountain restaurant, slides, sand pits and water games.
 Open May until October.